Houston, Texas

 Founded in 2016, Hope Center is a Houston faith-based nonprofit resource center for the homeless.
 They are taught basic life skills and are provided with resources such as counseling, internet, showers, clothing, and access to computers to support those to transition off the streets.

-EWB-UH Involvement
+EWB-UH Involvements

 EWB’s commitment to improving lives continues locally in a project working with Hope Center Houston to provide dental care resources to Houston’s homeless.
 The Hope Center is an established, faith-based refuge for the city’s homeless that has expanded with the intention of building a dental clinic.
 EWB is working to create architectural and electrical drawings that best utilize the space available, according to the specific needs of the Hope Center.
 Under the review of CECorps (Community Engineering Corps) program, EWB will be able to secure permitting and work alongside Hope Center and [nonprofit – need to find] to actualize the clinic construction plans.
 This dental care resource has enormous potential to affect positive change for the homeless situation in Houston by restoring dignity and hope to members of our city who so desperately need it.